Boris-Barboris/AtmosphereAutopilot/README.md

 * _cubic barrier_ - default value 1.0 seconds.
 AoA controller uses quadratic descend profile for long evolutions and cubic for short (less than "cubic barrier" seconds).
 Used to prevent overshooting.
 * _cubic KP_ - default value 0.3.
 Gain for cubic profile steepness evaluation.
 * _cubic mode_ - true if controller is now in cubic mode.

+## Prograde thrust controller
+Hybrid model-reference or PID controller.
+Input: desired surface velocity.
+Output: throttle.
+Can be switched to PID control and manually tuned, if user is not satisfied with it's performance.

+Short GUI description:
+* _pid Kp_ - if used in PID mode, it's the proportional PID gain.
+* _pid Ki_ - integrad PID gain.
+* _pid Kd_ - derivative PID gain.
+* _desired v_ - self explanatory.
+* _current v_ - self explanatory.
+* _break spd margin_ - when surface speed is exceeding desired by this margin, brakes will be used.
+On groud breaks are used without margin.
+* _Use breaks_ - controller is using "Breaks" action group.
+* _prograde thrust_ - thrust vector projection on prograde direction.
+* _Kp v_ - proportional gain on velocity error.
+Default value - 100, e.g. on 1 m/s error it will be 1g desired acceleration.
+Decrease if don't like overshooting on very slow jets.
+* _acc filter k_ - default value 10.
+Filter gain for acceleration moving average.
+Magic number.
+* _relaxation acc error_ - default value 5 m/s.
+Error margin for filter activation.
+Magic number.
+* _use PID_ - toggle if you want to manually tune controller, or using strange engines.